 You can see Democrats have Cheshire Cat grins on their faces as they say top of the morning to each other today.

-Uh that freedom is the antidote to terror, that the U.S. must win in Iraq, and that there are people that want to kill us.
+When you look at this four-page document, most of this document makes the points that he makes, that freedom is the antidote to terror, that the U.S. must win in Iraq, and that there are people that want to kill us.

-A four-page document, most of the document makes the points the president makes.
+So what he says here, a four-page document, most of the document makes the points the president makes.

-Three sentences make the point the Democrats make, and those three sentences are what's in the newspaper.
+And those three sentences are what's in the newspaper.

 No kidding, Sherlock.

-Uh we're dealing with this uh nevertheless.
+We're dealing with this, nevertheless.

-But as I you know, we ought to do this.
+But as I, you know, we ought to do this.

 We ought to try to find previous national intelligence estimates.